zachwiseit/Configuring-Active-Directory-within-Azure-VMs/README.md

 <img <img width="1440" alt="ADI_80" src="https://github.com/user-attachments/assets/a5a9aafd-ed76-4388-941f-fda5a8ad7466" />
 </p>
 <p>

-Use this link to move on to the next step in the tutorial.[Configuring-Active-Directory-within-Azure-VMs](https://github.com/zachwiseit/Configuring-Active-Directory-within-Azure-VMs/blob/main/README.md)
+Use this link to move on to the next step in the tutorial.
+[Creating-Users-with-Power-shell](https://github.com/zachwiseit/Creating-Users-with-Power-shell/edit/main/README.md)